ghadaALtamimi/admin_pages/README.md

 InstaYum

 Is a mobile application
-That saves recipes in an organized manner.
+That helps admins to Help monitor comments, accounts, etc.
-Our product is an English mobile application with many tools to help cooking enthusiasts, like a shopping list and meals plan....
+Our product is an English mobile applicationز

 Technologices:
 we use Dart langague and flutter framework version 2.12.0 to develop our application.
 As well as, we used some libraries like firebase, image picker, flutter rating bar, and flutter dialogflow.